Chapter ten: Sugar and spice

 “I wonder if we’ll go there too one day.”

-Dana shrugs, we already passed it on the way, I think if Elizabeth wanted to land she’d have done so.”
+Dana shrugs.
+“We already passed it on the way, I think if Elizabeth wanted to land she’d have done so.”

 I don’t really get the appeal of ‘pretentious old architecture’ but Himowa looks bummed out so I say “Well how about we play this game for real then?”